krim404/DellXPS15-9550-OSX/4k_sector.md

 FIX for the NVMe Corruption
 This fix is making it possible to use the native NVMe driver from apple on many machines.
 There is no drawback, because all modern OS (like Windows 7 and newer) support 4k sector sizes.

-How to set your SSD to 4k sector size.
+After this step your SSD will be unreadable and must be reformatted.
+You'll loose all your data.

 Boot from Ubuntu 16.10 Live USB
 Enable Universe repository and reload repo database